six-two/self-unzip.html/README.md

 ### Head

+- Added `--encoding hex` option
 - Refactoring of the python code to make it usable as a library
 - Added `--svg` option and ported the `--download` option to work in SVGs

 ### Version 0.2.1

-- Added `Dockerfile` and published image `docker pull ghcr.io/six-two/self-unzip-html`
+- Added `Dockerfile` and published image.
+Download with `docker pull ghcr.io/six-two/self-unzip-html`
 - Added `--show-text` action, which shows the payload as plain text

 ### Version 0.2.0